jurismarches/djflocash/README.rst

 * FLOCASH_MERCHANT, FLOCASH_MERCHANT_NAME your merchant account and display name
-* FLOCASH_NOTIFICATION_TOKEN is a token that will be added to your notification url in order to make it unpredictable, so it is a shared secret between you and flocash (you will set flocash notification url in their backend)
+* FLOCASH_NOTIFICATION_TOKEN is a token that will be added to your notification url in order to make it unpredictable, so it is a shared secret between you and flocash (you will set flocash notification url in their backend).

+  Note that djflocash also use notification validation using flocash dedicated service.

 and some optionnal one: